/

 For example, an administrator can’t add custom tables.

-A more mature CRM system allows for adding custom tables, which means more business value.
+A more mature CRM system allows admins to add custom tables, which means more business value.

 The ability to create custom tables is part of what makes a CRM system a platform rather than just an application.